it-novikov/gitea-fork/README.md

 # Gitea KYBa Fork

-This repository is a full Gitea source tree with KYBa fork additions.

-<summary><strong>KYBa KCP fork additions</strong></summary>

-KYBa KCP extends Gitea with a platform layer for repository interfaces and context capsules.
+KYBa extends Gitea with a platform layer for repository interfaces and context capsules.

 Added capabilities: